cl20813/Software_Setup/README.md

 - [Download Anaconda](https://www.anaconda.com/download)
 - Install git: type git on terminal and install command line tool
 - [Install VScode](https://code.visualstudio.com/)   (recommended for ML and Statistics)
-- Clone respository from github
+- Now you can clone respository from github
-- Create environment. (see below)
+- Create an environment. (see below)
 - Install GEMS_TCO package. (see below)
-- Install Pytorch package.
-Navigate to the current working proejct and then install pytorch
+- Install Pytorch package: Navigate to the current working proejct and then install pytorch.
 '''conda install pytorch torchvision torchaudio cpuonly -c pytorch'''

 ## Creating and sharing environments in Python